jessepav/lacygoill-wiki-backup/vim/mapping.md

 Any mapping in command-line mode.

 First, it doesn't make sense.
-`<silent>` is useful to  prevent Vim from displaying an Ex  command which is run after entering the command-line from the rhs of the mapping:
+`<silent>` is  useful to prevent  Vim from printing an  Ex command which  is run after entering the command-line from the rhs of the mapping:

         v------v